i get many emails and messages from writers and authors in small letters

 You can blame the smartphone

 Yes, sure.
-The smartphone as a text tool is for expediency and the need for brevity are all too easy excuses.
+The smartphone as a text tool is for expediency, and the need for brevity is an all too easy excuse.

 If you call yourself a writer or an author, then you should have at least some self-respect.

 I would shudder in horror if I failed to use a capital letter for the first-person pronoun, I, and kick myself if I forgot the apostrophe in it’s.

 I would be devastated if I missed a full stop at the end of a sentence.
 Well, a period for my American readers.

 But for some writers, who cares about punctuation and capitalization?

 wordprocessing the quick brown fox jumped over the lazy dog works just fine without me having to bother with expending the energy to press the shift key or add full stops just to please YOU